aapasha/data-structures-and-algorithms/DataStructures/Queue/Typescript/README.md

 # Queue in Typescript

 A queue can easily be created using typescript's array data structure.
-The implementation provided in `queue.ts` is really just a glorified verson of what is presented below.
+The implementation provided in `queue.ts` is really just a glorified version of what is presented below.
 The following would suffice for solving most problems.

 Creating a queue is simple with an array: